 If you’re still asking yourself “why should I invest in real estate”, consider the benefit of being able to hedge against inflation.
 Real estate is considered a great inflation hedge because typically, during times of inflation, home values increase.
 For example, if there is an increase in the money supply, which causes inflation, and the supply of houses remains the same, the demand will increase, and therefore drive up home prices.
 This coupled the general appreciation of a real estate asset are two great answers to “why should you invest in real estate”.
 To understand the broader view of fighting inflation, click HERE, to check out Bigger Pocket’s article “Real Estate as a Hedge Against Inflation”.

 Next time someone asks “is it wise to invest in real estate” or “is it smart to invest in real estate” you can assure him or her the real estate industry is a smart move to make.
 The return on investment is much higher than the yield from Treasury bills and bonds.
 For example, last year in 2017, the 3-month Treasury bill and 10-year Treasury bond return rate were both under 3%.
 An average rental return on a real estate investment ranges anywhere from 8-15%, with lows being around 5-6%, which is still at least 2% higher than the bills and bonds (Stern.NYU.EDU).
 Furthermore, people who flip houses and look for quick cash with higher returns in shorter time frames, usually expect no less than a 10% return.
 Real estate investments have less volatility, more control, and it’s a physical asset you can see and touch.
-To read more about how to invest in real estate, read “How Do You Invest in Real Estate?
-Taking the Plunge”.
+To learn about the best places to invest in real estate click HERE to read “Best Places to Invest in Real Estate: Producing the Highest ROI!”

 - Why should I invest in real estate

 - Why should you invest in real estate

 - Why do people invest in real estate